corinne-riddell/RSV-wheeze-sample-size/README.md

 The Code folder contains the two analysis files: Code/1_create-dataset-and-analyze creates the analytic dataset defined by the combination of parameter scenarios.
 For each scenario, we calculate the require sample size and the number of mother-infant pairs who need to be vaccinated to prevent one case of childhood wheezing illness.

 Code/2_manuscript-and-figures contains the manuscript text, and the codes to summarize our findings and produce the figures and tables.
 It also contains the supplementary tables.
-The .Rmd version shows the code and the .md version contains the rendered tables that are formatted for online viewing.
+The .Rmd version shows the code and the .md version contains the rendered tables that are formatted for online viewing. **Note**: The manuscript is an earlier version and so is slightly different from the version [in press at *Vaccine*](https://www.sciencedirect.com/science/article/pii/S0264410X18314075).
+None of the results have changed, but the text has been updated in the version in press.

 ### Data/ directory